-ASAM Level of Care Level Service Title Service Description of Care Provider / Practitioner Qualifications Limits Availability Services must have arrangements for access to licensed medical personnel as needed.
-Abuse Treatment Practitioner (SATP) when working under the supervision of a SATS. requirements continue to be met.
-Providers assessed by the state or its designee and confirmed to meet ASAM program level requirements for this level of care.
-Level 2-W VM - Ambulatory Withdra wal Management with Extended On-site Monitorin g (Outpatient Withdrawal Management) Ambulatory Withdrawal Management with Extended On-site Monitoring (Outpatient Withdrawal Management) Ambulatory sub-acute detoxification with extended on-site monitoring for patients expected to demonstrate moderate withdrawal with all day withdrawal management and support and supervision.
+ASAM Level Service Title Service Description Provider / Practitioner Qualifications Limits Availability of Care Services must have arrangements for access to licensed medical personnel as needed.
+Abuse Treatment Practitioner (SATP) when working under the supervision of a SATS.
+Providers assessed by the state or its designee and confirmed to meet ASAM program level requirements for this requirements continue to be met.
+Level 2-W VM - Ambulatory Withdra wal Management with Extended On-site Monitori level of care. ng (Outpatient Withdrawa Management) Ambulatory Withdrawal Management with Extended On-site Monitoring (Outpatient Withdrawal Management) Ambulatory sub-acute detoxification with extended on-site monitoring for patients expected to demonstrate moderate withdrawal with all day withdrawal management and support and supervision.
 Services must have arrangements for access to licensed medical personnel as needed.
 Patient has a supportive family or living situation at night.
 Provider agency licensed and accredited as substance abuse treatment program.
 Clinical service provided by Substance Abuse Treatment Specialist (SATS) or Substance Abuse Treatment Practitioner (SATP) when working under the supervision of a SATS.
-Ambulatory detoxification services must be monitored by appropriately Initial length-of-stay authorizations may be for up to three days, with additional days authorized if there is clinical evidence that detoxification is not successful or complete and authorization requirements continue to be met.
+Ambulatory detoxification services must be monitored by appropriately credentialed and licensed nurses.
+Initial length-of-stay authorizations may be for up to three days, with additional days authorized if there is clinical evidence that detoxification is not successful or complete and authorization requirements continue to be met.
 Currently Available